The Trussell Trust is a data controller registered with the UK Information Commissioner’s Office registration number Z279027X.

 - Ask us to restrict our processing of your personal data or to delete your personal data if there is no compelling reason for us to continue using or holding this information.

 - Receive from us the personal information we hold about you which you have provided to us, in a reasonable format specified by you, so that you can send it to another organisation.

-- Object, on grounds relating to your specific situation, to any of our processing activities where you feel this has a disproportionate impact on you.
+- Object, on grounds relating to your specific situation, to any of our processing activities where you feel this has a negative and disproportionate impact on you.

 How long we keep your personal information

 We will hold your personal information only for as long as is necessary.
 We will not retain your personal information if it is no longer required.
 In some circumstances, we may legally be required to retain your personal information, for example for finance, employment, or audit purposes.

 A summary of our retention periods is available below.

 |People who need help from a food bank||Your personal information is stored in a secure database for six years from the date you last accessed support.|

 |People who donate food at a food bank||Where you provide personal information alongside your food donation, your personal information is stored in a secure database for three years from the date you last donated.|